1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 # SKR3 (Mod)
 ??? question "Got a SKR3?"

     Did you already replace the stock mainboard with a BTT SKR3?
-If so, it would be great if you'd share your knowledge with other users and contribute a little description and probably a picture of the built in board.
-Just send me an email to <br> `3dneo (at) quantentunnel.de` <br> so we can figure something out.
+If so, it would be great if you'd share your knowledge and contribute a little description and probably a picture of the built in board. <br> Just send me an email to <br> `3dneo (at) quantentunnel.de` <br> so we can figure something out.